 Notable & Unique: Occupations

-The Port Lions / Old Harbor neighborhood has a greater proportion of
+that the Port Lions / Old Harbor neighborhood in particular stands out

 Furthermore, with 3.0% of employed workers living in the

 Port Lions / Old Harbor neighborhood active in the military, this neighborhood has